TUM-DAML/seml/examples/README.md

 (Detection is run automatically when executing the `status`, `delete`, `reset`, and `cancel` commands and therefore rarely necessary to do manually.)

 ### Batches
-`seml` assigns each experiment a batch ID, where all experiments that were queued together get the same batch ID.
+`seml` assigns each experiment a batch ID, where all experiments that were staged together get the same batch ID.
 You can use this to cancel all the experiments from the last configuration that you've started, e.g. if you find a bug.
 Use
 ```bash